 Following a “Heart and Art” panel in November, 2018, Alison has made a number of temporary installations in the Target Studio and discussed her partnership with the Visible Heart and the System Regeneration laboratories on May 1, 2019.
 As part of the event, Hiltner invited artists to interact with the first prototypes generated from her experiences at both laboratories.
 The installation was an initial attempt for at creating a touchable, physical interface for the heartbeat.
 The evening include performances choreographed by Chris Schlichting that offered another layer of how our actions are both spontaneous and learned.
 Participating Dancers included Mirabai Miller, Tori Cassagranda, Marggie Ogas, Julia Bither, Hettie Stern, Rachel Clark, Nicole Stumpf, Laura Selle Virtucio, Marisol Herling, Shui Xian, and Emilia Bruno.

 Read an update from Alison where she was thick in the idea germination part of her process.

-Image: Alison Hiltner, It Was Tomorrow, It Is Yesterday, 2017.
+Image: Hiltner (left) encourages audiences to interact with her first prototypes as part of her temporary installation in the Target Studio; Hiltner, It Was Tomorrow, It Is Yesterday, 2017.
 9 plastic polymer vessels filled with cyanbacteria with toxic mutation removed and native Norwegian green algae; sensor and micro-controllers; video projection; pumps, tubes and various fabricated objects.